Edgenius/PlatoDocSite/content/pdf-form-submissions/_index.md

 +++

-After your form gets submission, an email with the generated PDF is sent to your inbox.
+After your form gets a submission, an email with the generated PDF is sent to your inbox.
 You also can check out the new submission notifications from our dashboard.

 `Submissions` page is a more powerful place to manage the submissions.
 From there, you can